-On top of that, it's one of the few cameras in this price range to offer in-body image stabilization system, meaning you can get clear handheld shots at slower shutter speeds.
-The ergonomics on this thing are solid, especially for such a small camera.
-It doesn't have the most reliable autofocus system, and build quality isn't quite as good as pricier models.
-But if you're looking for a portable camera kit, the Micro Four Thirds system is a great choice that won't break the bank.
+On top of that, it's one of the few cameras in this price range to offer in-body image stabilization, making it easier to get clear handheld shots at slower shutter speeds.
+The ergonomics are also solid, especially for such a small camera.
+However, it doesn't have the most reliable autofocus system, and the build quality isn't quite as good as more expensive models.
+If you're looking for a more portable camera kit, the Micro Four Thirds system is a great, more affordable choice.

 Oct 05, 2022: Restructured article for clarity and to better represent user needs.

 Feb 18, 2022: Ensured that all main picks are still available and represent the best fit for user needs and expectations.

 Our recommendations above are what we think are currently the best cameras for street photography for most people to buy, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).